ctfhacker/tis100/README.md

 # TIS100 Emulator

 TIS100 emulator built for the terminal as a fun Rust project.
-Effort streamed at [corydu](https://twitch.tv/corydu).
+Effort streamed [on Twitch](https://twitch.tv/corydu).
 No guarentees of matching the game, mostly just building a fun project for a reason to stream some Rust development.

 ```